OKLAB2016/parse-and-unite/README.md

 ![image](https://user-images.githubusercontent.com/18205398/209855307-63dc16c4-7e8e-44de-a06b-753c6ae6b257.png)

-click the "Browse" button and select all your pep.xml samples files (note- if you choose more than 6 files, the script will not generate venn diagrams for these samples) choose your output file name, this will be the name for the united file choose your error rate, this rate is in percentage. peptides lower than this thrashhold will be excluded choose your running mode:
+click the "Browse" button and select all your pep.xml samples files (note- if you choose more than 6 files, the script will not generate venn diagrams for these samples)

+choose your output file name, this will be the name for the united file

+choose your error rate, this rate is in percentage. peptides lower than this thrashhold will be excluded

+choose your running mode:
 1- default :
 2- label free:
 3- K and uniform n-terms:
 4- variable:

-then click the "Run" button.
+Then click the "Run" button.
-on default mode you may see another window popping, asking you how to calculate your ratio (heavy/light or light/heavy)
+On default mode you may see another window popping, asking you how to calculate your ratio (heavy/light or light/heavy)